 Regarding informants, Fig. 1 and Table S4 (available online) show that the adolescents themselves did not indicate the presence of difficulties for the 'borderline conduct and social difficulties' and the 'emotional difficulties' SDQ profiles, whereas the parents did for one or two difficulties subscales per profile.
-Based on only adolescent self-report, these two profiles would have merged with the 'no difficulties' profile.
-This would have resulted in 'no difficulties' being much more prevalent: 81% among adolescents not in care (55% with the profile approach based on both informants, see Table 3) and 41% among adolescents in care (5% with the profile approach based on both informants, see Table 3).
+Based on only adolescent self-report, these two profiles would have merged with the 'no difficulties' being much more prevalent: 81% among adolescents not in care (55% with the profile approach based on both informants, see Table 3) and 41% among adolescents in care (55% with the profile approach based on both informants, see Table 3).